walterbender/Syllabi/color.md

 Questions to Consider
 ---------------------

+* What is the "Opponent Theory* and what are its implications?
 * Is unique green the same across the population.
 * What are the implications of this result?